All you need to know about your Privacy Concerns for your Disney Trip.

 At Walt Disney World when entering the parks all guests ages 3+ will scan their ticket or Magic Band and then place their finger on a scanner/reader.

 When you place your finger on the reader, an image is taken of your finger (this system utilizes the technology of biometrics).
 The system then converts the image into a unique numerical value (called a Ticket Tag) and immediately discards the image.
 The numerical value is then recalled and verified when the same ticket is used to re-enter or visit another park.
 The Ticket Tag system does not store fingerprints.

 Children under 3 do not need to place their finger on the reader.

-This is to prevent “ticket sharing” which is explicitly prohibited bby Disney’s rules.
+This system is used to prevent “ticket sharing” which is explicitly prohibited by Disney’s rules.

 Ticket Tag in use

-If you are still concerned you can opt to show a picture ID that matches the name on the ticket rather than using Ticket Tag.
+If you are still concerned you can opt to show a picture ID that matches the name on the ticket rather than using the Ticket Tag finger scanners.
 Be aware for larger parties this slows everything down and will inconvenience people behind you.